MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams.md

 {% endhighlight %}

 Cool, whatever, it passed the test cases.
-The Java 8 opportunities here are the for loop and the null check, which I can replace with `Stream` and `Optional`.
+The Java 8 opportunities here are the for loop and the null check, which we can replace with `Stream` and `Optional`.
 The tricky part I had not seen before was the recursion within the loop, which translates to recursion within the intermediate operations of `Stream`.
 With that in mind: